FineBuild Design Criteria

 The builds described in this document are environment-neutral, but are designed to support applications that require rigorous technical and security requirements.

 A detailed statement of compliance to security standards is not required for this document.
-However, when a build is instantiated on to a server, the Handover and other documentation for that server and the applications hosted on it should demonstrate compliance to site standards.
+However, when a build is instantiated on to a server, the Handover and other documentation for that server and the applications hosted on it should demonstrate compliance

 The way in which these procedures are written is based upon two key assumptions that allow the detail of procedures to be omitted from this document: